 Lasting impressions from the AWEsome event

-I finally got time this week to look at the gallery of photos taken by photographer Natalie von Harscher at Aspiring Women Entrepreneurs event, the AWE Summit, back October.
-Like all good photos they bring the memories flooding back...
+Take a look at the gallery of photos taken by photographer Natalie von Harscher at Aspiring Women Entrepreneurs event, 27th October 2018.

 The theme of the day kicked of by our host Tulia Lopes was "Be the change".
 Like Michael Jackson's song "Man in the mirror" - in order to create change in the world we first need to start with ourselves.